graphia-app/graphia-app.github.io/example-data.md

 title: Example Datasets
 ---

-Below are a number of example datasets from different sources and saved in a variety of supported formats that can be used to explore Graphia's functionality.
+Below are a number of example datasets that are derived from various different sources.
+They are presented in a range of supported formats and may be used to explore Graphia's functionality.

 ## **Biology**